lezaz/lezaz/_posts/2014-10-03-hide-wp-error-messages.md

 If you simply set `WP_DEBUG` to `false` in your `wp-config.php` file you should be fine. **These don't affect your site in any way**.

 However, the problem is that some times the above does not work.
-That can happen most times on cpeap shared hosts that force displaying PHP warnings and notices.
+That can happen most times on cheap shared hosts that force displaying PHP warnings and notices.
 In that case, you can replace this line from your wp-config.php file:

 ```php